adonmo/goroom/README.md

 ### Blog
 * For a primer on Go-Room, refer to the blog on [Basic Usage](https://medium.com/adonmo-tech/go-room-5c1d4f46a77e)
 * For a peek into the architecture, refer to the blog on [Internals](https://medium.com/adonmo-tech/go-room-internals-5b3475266fbb?sk=5ee4ae78890bfa73abab3184739efeef)
+* For a guide to advanced usage, refer to the blog for [Ninja Users](https://medium.com/adonmo-tech/go-room-ninja-79be873f7cbf?source=friends_link&sk=1124bce19212beceba7d3845608ea904)

 ### Brief
 The primary function of Room is to ease version management and migration of databases that are created by apps on the edge devices and are tightly coupled with the version of app that creates and manages them.